shoelace-style/webawesome/docs/docs/components/code-demo.md

 ## Roadmap

 This component is a work in progress.
-Some of the things that are not yet implemented are:
+Some of the things that are not yet implemented are below.
+This is only a rough list and is subject to change.

 ### Critical